iac-oslo/avnm-labs/docs/labs/lab-04/index.md

 64 bytes from 10.9.0.132: icmp_seq=3 ttl=64 time=1.31 ms
 ```

-You should get a response from the VM.
-Now, try to ping `vm-spoke2-westeurope` from `spoke2` VNet.
+You should get a response from hub VM.
+Now, try to ping `vm-spoke2-westeurope`.

 ```bash
 # ping VM at vnet-spoke2-westeurope VNet (you may have different IP for your VM)